MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 - Deployment of application settings for Office, including VBA macro notifications, default file locations, and default file formats
 - Peer cache, which can help with limited network capacity when deploying to devices in remote locations.

-The steps in this article covers these features and shows you how to implement the best practice recommendations from the Office engineering and FastTrack team.
+The steps in this article covers these features and shows you how to implement our best practice recommendations.

 ## Before you begin